Viksit-Chauhan/Airbnb_Machine_Learning_Project/README.md

 **Part A: Airbnb Price Prediction and Insights**<br>
 **Part B: Customer Churn Prediction**<br>

+**Note:** Airbnb datasets not uploaded due to larger size instead there are files for Datasets Information.<br>

 ## Part A: Airbnb Price Prediction and Insights
 ### Overview<br>
  Airbnb provides a platform for property owners to rent out their spaces to travelers.
 Pricing a